 - Healthcare Talent for the State: Wisconsin’s healthcare professionals are in greater demand than ever.
 The project will increase student capacity 10-15%.

-- Largest Number of Healthcare Degrees: UWM’s Health Sciences programs offers the most healthcare degrees in Wisconsin, complimented by more than 600 local health business partnerships that provide clinical opportunities to students.
+- Largest Number of Health Care Degrees: UWM’s Health Sciences programs offer the most health care degrees in Wisconsin, complemented by more than 600 local health business partnerships that provide clinical opportunities to students.